-(i) Sudden Death / Extra Time - following an interval of 5 minutes, extra time of 10 minutes each way (with an interval of 5 minutes) shall be played.
-During the extra time periods, the first Team to score any points (a try, a successful penalty kick or a drop goal) shall be declared the winner.
+(ii) Sudden Death / Extra Time - following an interval of 5 minutes, extra time of 10 minutes shall be played.
+During the extra time period the first Team to score any points (a try, a successful penalty kick or a drop goal) shall be declared the winner.

 The kicking competition shall take place as follows: